 Thursday night I went to the Astros game with a dear friend from Church, 11 innings and we lost it, but were definitely winning with these seats, thank you Lisa!, and even got a game ball tossed to me!

 The day Houston panicked for water, with Hurricane Harvey on the line headed to Texas and an unknown path after landfall.
 Thankfully, I found some water at a grocery in my neighborhood.
 I had plenty of food, so only bought water for survival.

 The flowers from the table Monday night were so pretty in my house all week and also smelled amazing!

 Now, this date is etched as “Before Harvey” because Sunday Houston woke up to a flood, but Saturday was an overcast day, not really any rain by me, we went for a walk and watched the weather to see what might happen in the upcoming days.
 The water level was moderate at this point in the Bayou, but quickly rose when rain started around 8:30pm.

 Click “Home” in the menu and enter your email.

 The following two tabs change content below.

 Angie Gillikin is a Texas girl; currently working in education administration after 15+ years in corporate America and teaching High School CTE courses for a couple of years.
 She is passionate about equipping students through education; giving them a connection of today's classroom to tomorrow's career.
-Angie is involved in numerous community and charitable activities, loves Dr Pepper, reading, jogging, creating lettered art and road trips, spending time with her besties and family including "The Littles"; a nephew and twin nieces around a table and walks with her rescue Golden Doodle, Auggie.
+Angie is involved in numerous community and charitable activities, loves Dr Pepper, reading, jogging, creating lettered art, writing and road trips.
+Her favorite is spending time with her besties and family including "The Littles"; a nephew and twin nieces around a table and walks with her rescue Golden Doodle, Auggie.